kyahaisab/VaccineSlots/README.md

+#One can get APIs to work in this project from API Setu.

 #VaccineSlotsWithFilters.py is the final code capable of sending desired date,time, vaccine name, age limit as per user input to the given phone number.

 #CovidSlotsByDistrictOrCityID.py is to find district_id of particular city, state, district.